Last Updated on June 6, 2023 by Dave Schoenbeck

-While the scope of cybersecurity is vast and complex, there are a few repeated trends when it comes to the types of risks that affect small businesses.
+While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the risks affecting small businesses.
 Here are some of the most common cybersecurity threats for small businesses:

-- Phishing: Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS to trick someone into revealing their social security number.
+- Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.

 - Insecure Passwords: Too many people use something simple like “password” as a password.
-It’s incredibly easy for hackers to guess.
-Passwords should be a combination of letters, symbols, and numbers for maximum security.
+It’s straightforward for hackers to guess.
+Passwords should combine letters, symbols, and numbers for maximum security.

 - Malware: Malware is a type of software that’s designed to harm.
 It’s often contained in legitimate-looking downloads that employees might click by accident.
 Once downloaded, the virus inside can wreak havoc on your system.

 - Employee Action: Unfortunately, it’s common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.

 Fortunately, there are ways to protect yourself from many types of cybercrime.
 Here’s what you need to know to counter most major cybersecurity threats for small businesses:

 - Invest in antivirus software.
 Proper computer security for small businesses can go a long way.
 A good antivirus program can detect malicious links, files, and websites before you or your teammates click on them.